cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 {{% credit-definition %}} You can think of a Cobalt credit as a virtual voucher that you consume whenever you want to run a pentest.
 Learn more about [Cobalt credits](/platform-deep-dive/credits/).

 {{% alert title="Scoping a Comprehensive Pentest" color="primary" %}}
-When you set up a new <a href="/getting-started/glossary/#comprehensive-pentest">Comprehensive pentest</a> for an asset that you've already comprehensively tested earlier, you can:
+When you set up a new <a href="/getting-started/glossary/#comprehensive-pentest">Comprehensive pentest</a> for an asset that you've already comprehensively tested earlier, you can select one of the options:

-- **Inherit the scope** of your last completed Comprehensive pentest for this asset; or
+- If the general size of the asset has not changed, **inherit the scope** of your last completed Comprehensive pentest; or
-- **Change the scope** by adjusting scoping parameters, as described below.
+- If the general size of the asset has changed, **rescope the pentest** by adjusting scoping parameters, as described below.

 ![Options for scoping a Comprehensive pentest](/gsg/scope-pentest-comprehensive-options.png "Options for scoping a Comprehensive pentest")
 {{% /alert %}}